Rwanda hosts the first African Congress on Protected Areas

 These protected areas extend from mangroves to deserts, from Mediterranean forests to tropical forests or even from savannahs to ice-covered mountains.
 However, in 50 years, the continent – which is home to a quarter of the planet’s biodiversity – has lost more than 50% of its ecosystems.

 Images of protected areas in Africa, devastated by human activity, are projected on the screen during the opening of this first congress.
 They are part of the future, but the urgency to act is now.
 This is what Kaddu Sebunya, president of the Foundation for African Wildlife, came to say: Some of the major natural habitats are found only on the African continent.
 It was the protected areas that brought us here, but the wildlife that sustains the ecosystems within these protected areas is just as important.
-It is about our cultural identity. »
+It is regarding our cultural identity. »

 « Nos lives depend on nature”